 Lumens: introducer + one infusion port

-Compared to the 9 French MAC (see below), the PSI is shorter and, therefore, a better massive resuscitation line due to better flow rates as per Poiseuille’s Law.
+Compared to the 9 French MAC (see below), the PSI is shorter and a better large-volume resuscitation line due to better flow rates per Poiseuille’s Law.
 The big drawback is that it only has one side lumen.

 MULTI-LUMEN ACCESS CATHETER (MAC)